apple/password-manager-resources/README.md

 ## Project Maintenance

 Project maintenance involves, but is not limited to, adding clarity to incoming [issues](https://github.com/apple/password-manager-resources/issues) and reviewing pull requests.
 Project maintainers can approve and merge pull requests.
-Reviewing a pull request involves judging that a proposed contribution follows the rules of the project, including the [Code of Conduct](CODE_OF_CONDUCT.md) and [guide to contributing](CONTRIBUTING.md).
+Reviewing a pull request involves judging that a proposed contribution follows the project's guidelines, as described by the [guide to contributing](CONTRIBUTING.md).
 If you are interested in becoming a project maintainer, please [email the project maintainers at Apple by](mailto:password-manager-resources-maintainers@apple.com) with the following information:

 * Your name
 * Your GitHub user name